alphagov/govuk-content-metadata/README.md

 The VM instance is called `bulk_inference_pipeline` in the `cpto-content-metadata` Google Project. **To run the pipeline, simply start the VM instance.**

-If you want to know more about how to deploy pipelines in a Docker container onto a Google Compute Engine VM, refer to the Google official codumentation [Deploying containers on VMs](https://cloud.google.com/compute/docs/containers/deploying-containers).
+If you want to know more about how to deploy pipelines in a Docker container onto a Google Compute Engine VM, refer to the Google official documentation [Deploying containers on VMs](https://cloud.google.com/compute/docs/containers/deploying-containers).

 ## Pipeline Flow and Components

 ![BulkPipelineGCE](images/bulk_inference_pipeline_on_GCE_VM.png)

+## Code and configuration files

+All the code and configuration files are in the [bulk_inference_pipeline](bulk_inference_pipeline) subdirectory in this repository.

 ## VM specs